-Jesus used solitude before a Major Challenge.
+Jesus used solitude before a major challenge.
 In Matthew 26:36-40, Jesus wants to pray alone in the garden before He faces the cross.
-We should seek solitude so we can find our quiet center and pray as a looming challenge approach.
+We should seek solitude, so we can find our quiet center and pray as a looming challenge approaches.

 Jesus used solitude for renewal.

 In Luke 5:16, we learn that Jesus often withdrew himself to lonely places to pray.
 He does this after draining seasons of His life.
 We should seek solitude for rest, rejuvenation, and renewal.

 Could you imagine if this year, as we are still isolated because of the pandemic, we integrate solitude as a spiritual discipline?
 Could you imagine the transformation that we would experience?
 What will happen in our families if we begin to teach them how to practice solitude?